mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *AlertsCorrelationData) UnSetModuleId()
 ```

-UnsetModuleId ensures that no value is present for ModuleId, not even an explicit nil.
+UnSetModuleId ensures that no value is present for ModuleId, not even an explicit nil.

 <a name="AlertsItem"></a>
 ## type [AlertsItem](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_alerts_item.go#L10-L23>)